 Eileen had spent her whole adult life haunted by the words her mother inadvertently wounded her with; “You’re not pretty; you’re just different.”

 Those words, along with several other negative comments, formed a pattern or belief structure in Eileen’s brain…

-Even though in reality she is extremely attractive, the inner pattern laid down over fifty years ago didn’t allow Eileen to see this.
+Even though in reality Eileen was naturally attractive, the inner pattern laid down over fifty years ago didn’t allow her to see this.
 Her opinion of herself (and consequently her self-esteem) was still being distorted by the wounding from the past.

 Just imagine this for a moment…

 John is at the checkout in the supermarket and for some unknown reason he begins to have a terrifying panic attack.
 He’s sweating, his heart is racing, he can’t get his breath and feels he may be suffocating or is about to have a heart attack.
 He thinks he might even be going mad, or, even worse, that he’s about to die.

 Unconsciously, his brain scans the environment to see what could be causing this, noting all kinds of associating details: queues of people, aisles, items on shelves, trolleys, bright lights etc. John’s brain will store these environmental details for future reference (in other words, a pattern gets laid down).